Brampton - National Blackgrass Centre of Excellence 2017

 Research at our black grass centre of excellence at Brampton, now in its seventh year, has allowed us to develop some clear strategies for the long term control of this difficult weed.
 The implementation of learnings applied to the Brampton site in recent seasons has resulted in significant improvements in the black grass levels across the site.

 We were aware that the Brampton site would be impacted by the construction of a new Huntingdon bypass at some point in the near future and many of you will have seen as you travel along the A1 that work has started at the site.

-Due to restrictions in site access for 2017 and concerns regarding the safety of our many visitors to the Brampton site, we have had to reach an early decision that unfortunately our Brampton site open days cannot be accommodated this coming June.
+Due to restrictions in site access for 2017 and concerns regarding the safety of our many visitors to the Brampton site, we had to reach an early decision that unfortunately our Brampton site open days could not be accommodated this June.

 We plan to reinstate the open days for 2018 and meanwhile our research will be continuing at the site.